Benign Prostatic Hyperplasia (BPH), is a common condition in men over the age of 50 years.

 Later follow-up studies showed that the effectiveness of the UroLift System was sustained over five years.

-These results show that the UroLift System is effective for lower urinary tract symptoms secondary to BPH in men above 50 years of age.
+These results show that the UroLift procedure is effective for lower urinary tract symptoms secondary to BPH in men above 50 years of age.

 However, whether men with bigger prostates will benefit from this improvement in AUASI and urinary flow rate remains to be determined.